-As per the statutory guidance for Children Missing in Education https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/550416/ Children Missing Education - statutory guidance.pdf

-- When the whereabouts of a child is unclear or unknown, it is reasonable to expect that the local authority and the school will complete and record one or more of the following actions: - o a. make contact with the parent, relatives and neighbours using known contact details; - o b. check local databases within the local authority - o c. check Key to Success or school2school (s2s) systems; - d. follow local information sharing arrangements and where possible make enquiries via other local databases and agencies e.g. those of housing providers, school admissions, health services, police, refuge, Youth Justice Services, children's social care, and HMRC; - o e. check with UK Visas and Immigration (UKVI) and/or the Border Force; - o f. check with agencies known to be involved with family; - o g. check with local authority and school from which child moved originally, if known; - o h. check with any local authority and school to which a child may have moved; - i. check with the local authority where the child lives, if different from where the school is; - o j. in the case of children of Service Personnel, check with the Ministry of Defence (MoD) Children's Education Advisory Service (CEAS); and - o k. home visit(s) made by appropriate team, following local guidance concerning risk assessment and if appropriate make enquiries with neighbour(s) and relatives. - The guidance states that this list is not exhaustive or prescriptive, and so local authorities and schools should treat each case on its individual merits and use their judgement, ensuring they have taken into account all of the facts of the case.
+As per the statutory guidance for Children Missing in Education https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/ 550416/ Children_Missing_Education-statutory_guidance.pdf a. make contact with the parent, relatives and neighbours using known contact details; - $\circ\,$ b. check local databases within the local authority - $\,\circ\,$ c. check Key to Success or school2school (s2s) systems; - o d. follow local information sharing arrangements and where possible make enquiries via other local databases and agencies e.g. those of housing providers, school admissions, health services, police, refuge, Youth Justice Services, children's social care, and HMRC; - o e. check with UK Visas and Immigration (UKVI) and/or the Border Force; - \circ f. check with agencies known to be involved with family; - o g. check with local authority and school from which child moved originally, if known; - \circ h. check with any local authority and school to which a child may have moved; - \circ i. check with the local authority where the child lives, if different from where the school is; - j. in the case of children of Service Personnel, check with the Ministry of Defence (MoD) Children's Education Advisory Service (CEAS); and - k. home visit(s) made by appropriate team, following local guidance concerning risk assessment and if appropriate make enquiries with neighbour(s) and relatives. - The guidance states that this list is not exhaustive or prescriptive, and so local authorities and schools should treat each case on its individual merits and use their judgement, ensuring they have taken into account all of the facts of the case.
 It should be recognised that the type of reasonable enquiries required to try to locate a child will differ from case to case and additional enquiries to those suggested in this section may be necessary. - We would use our educational welfare officers at VIP Education to support our enquiries. - The DFE documents Keeping "Children Safe in Education 2012" and "Working Together to Safeguard Children A guide to inter-agency working to safeguard and promote the welfare of children", originally published in March 2010, and revised in 2013, 2015 and 2018 says: - "There is a Children Missing Education (CME) named point of contact in every Local Authority.
 Every practitioner working with a child has a responsibility to inform their CME contact if they know or suspect that a child is not receiving education.
 To help local agencies and professionals find children who are missing from education and identify those that are at risk of going missing from education, guidance was issued in July 2004, identifying and maintaining contact with children missing, or at risk of going missing, from education." - If after 20 school days (four school weeks) the child has not been located, the school will complete and submit a CME Referral Form to cme.referrals@staffordshire.gov.uk and it is at this point that the Headteacher should take the child off the school roll.
 School will contact: - Children Missing Education, Staffordshire County Council, Families First, Faraday Road, Stafford ST16 3NQTelephone: 01785 278999 or 895966 Email: cme.referrals@staffordshire.gov.uk